- Oops!Something went wrong.Please try again later.

-For the fifth time in its history, Apple (AAPL) will split its stock.
-Alongside its earnings report for the third quarter of 2020, Apple announced plans for a 4 to 1 stock split, effective Aug.
-24. Shares of Apple were trading close to $420 as of July 31.
+Apple, which had executed on four other stock splits in its history, announced its fifth stock split alongside its earnings report for the third quarter of 2020.
+The 4 to 1 stock split would divide up shares of Apple, which at the time, were trading close to $420 as of July 31.

 Stock splits have little fundamental effect on the company itself, but the financial maneuver allows companies to capitalize off of a rising stock price by increasing access to its shares.

 Stock splits begin with a company announcement that it intends to divide up each share of its stock into a set amount of units.

 So if an investor holds one share of a company stock worth $400, a 4 to 1 stock split would divide up that investor’s holdings into four shares each worth $100.

 The market cap of the company remains unchanged, since the value of each investor’s holdings remains the same ($400 in the example).
 But the difference is that the amount of shares held by the investor has multiplied (from 1 to 4 in the example).

 The company will set a day on which the split takes effect.
 At the close of business, all investors holding stock will have the number of shares held converted along the terms of the stock split.
 Another date would be set for when trading begins on a split-adjusted basis.

 Splitting stock increases the “float,” or the number of shares available for trading.
 With more shares in the market, more investors would have a shot at owning part of the company.